 Each semester you should meet with your adviser to discuss plans for the next semester.
-The School of Engineering places an academic hold on your record that can only be removed after you have met with your academic adviser.
+The College of Engineering places an academic hold on your record that can only be removed after you have met with your academic adviser.
 Your adviser will assist you with choosing the appropriate classes and making sure you have met all prerequisites.

 You should review the course schedule and the university academic calendar online to help in the planning process.
 Your curriculum will be made up of core courses, electives and general education classes.
 At times you may find you will need assistance.
-We encourage you to speak with your adviser and tap into the tutoring services available in the School of Engineering.
-For an outline of the various curricula, resources and policies in the School of Engineering, refer to the VCU Bulletins.
+We encourage you to speak with your adviser and tap into the tutoring services available in the College of Engineering.
+For an outline of the various curricula, resources and policies in the College of Engineering, refer to the VCU Bulletins.

 General education requirements

-Students pursuing an undergraduate degree in the School of Engineering are required to complete general education requirements.
+Students pursuing an undergraduate degree in the College of Engineering are required to complete general education requirements.
 You should refer to the Undergraduate Bulletin for a listing of these requirements and meet with your adviser.

 Add/drop and withdrawals